Last updated on May 11th, 2023 at 05:02 pm

 Can I use a crib mattress in a Pack ‘ N Play?

 No!
-You shouldn’t use a crib mattress in the Pack ‘ N Play, because it is not safe!
-Although it is more comfortable, using in a Pack ‘N Play, crib mattress poses a risk of suffocation.
+You shouldn’t use a crib mattress in the Pack ‘ N Play!
+It is not safe!
+Although it is more comfortable, using a crib mattress in the Pack ‘N Play increases the risk of suffocation.
 It is particularly dangerous for young babies and newborns who are not able to roll over or push up by themselves.

-A compatible Pack ‘N Play mattress is sometimes already included with a Pack ‘N Play.
-If not, buy a special one that is no more than 3 inches thick!
+A compatible Pack ‘N Play mattress is usually included, if not, buy a special one that is no more than 3 inches thick!

 Why should I decide on a mini crib or Pack ‘N Play, not a standard full-size crib?